iivanoo/covid-apps-observer/data_it/reports/resources/de.xikolo.openwho___3.2.1/report.md

 ### Description
 > OpenWHO is the World Health Organization's (WHO) interactive knowledge-transfer platform offering online courses to improve the response to health emergencies.
 OpenWHO enables the Organization and its key partners to transfer life-saving knowledge to large numbers of frontline responders.
-> With OpenWHO, you have the flexibility to learn at your convenience.
+<br>> With OpenWHO, you have the flexibility to learn at your convenience.
 Watch the short video lectures and test your knowledge with self-tests when and where you like.
 The course forum and the collaboration space allow you to get in touch with other participants and experts around the world.
->
+<br>>
-> Designed primarily for health care workers, frontline responders, and decision-makers, the app is also a source of information for those affected by disease outbreaks and health emergencies, or for those with a general interest in WHO's work in health emergencies.
+<br>> Designed primarily for health care workers, frontline responders, and decision-makers, the app is also a source of information for those affected by disease outbreaks and health emergencies, or for those with a general interest in WHO's work in health emergencies.
->
+<br>>
-> It features 6 channels:
+<br>> It features 6 channels:
-> - The <b>Outbreak</b> channel addresses the management of infectious diseases and provides life-saving, scientific information.
+<br>> - The <b>Outbreak</b> channel addresses the management of infectious diseases and provides life-saving, scientific information.
-> - The <b>Ready for Response</b> channel helps prepare personnel who are training for deployment to work in disease outbreaks and health emergencies.
+<br>> - The <b>Ready for Response</b> channel helps prepare personnel who are training for deployment to work in disease outbreaks and health emergencies.
-> - The <b>Get Social</b> channel focuses on social science-based interventions and helps to communicate with affected communities.
+<br>> - The <b>Get Social</b> channel focuses on social science-based interventions and helps to communicate with affected communities.
-> - The <b>Preparing for Pandemics</b> channel brings together courses on various aspects of preparedness, including surveillance, public health measures and risk communication during a pandemic.
+<br>> - The <b>Preparing for Pandemics</b> channel brings together courses on various aspects of preparedness, including surveillance, public health measures and risk communication during a pandemic.
-> - The <b>COVID-19</b> channel provides learning resources in WHO's 6 official languages (Arabic, Chinese, English, French, Russian and Spanish) for health professionals, decision-makers and the public for the outbreak of coronavirus disease (COVID-19).
+<br>> - The <b>COVID-19</b> channel provides learning resources in WHO's 6 official languages (Arabic, Chinese, English, French, Russian and Spanish) for health professionals, decision-makers and the public for the outbreak of coronavirus disease (COVID-19).
-> - The <b>COVID-19 National Languages</b> channel provides the same learning resources as the COVID-19 channel but in national languages, such as Indonesian, Japanese and Portuguese.
+<br>> - The <b>COVID-19 National Languages</b> channel provides the same learning resources as the COVID-19 channel but in national languages, such as Indonesian, Japanese and Portuguese.
->
+<br>>
-> OpenWHO courses are available in many languages, including WHO's 6 official languages.
+<br>> OpenWHO courses are available in many languages, including WHO's 6 official languages.
->
+<br>>
-> Download the app now, and join the OpenWHO community.
+<br>> Download the app now, and join the OpenWHO community.
-> This app is developed in cooperation between the Hasso Plattner Institute and the WHO.
+<br>> This app is developed in cooperation between the Hasso Plattner Institute and the WHO.
 The learning content is provided exclusively by the WHO.

 ### User interface